A devastating trend

 In places like the Sierra Nevada, resilient communities require smart development planning AND healthy forest management.
 In more shrub-dominated landscapes, smart decisions about where and how we build our communities and identifying measures to reduce ignitions can greatly reduce risk to people, making their homes more secure.

-TNC is hard at work to break the cycle of disastrous megafires through on-the-ground science, education and advocacy.
+TNC is hard at work to break the cycle of disastrous megafires in the Sierra Nevada through on-the-ground science, education and advocacy.
 Informed by science, TNC is advocating for increased funding and policies that:

 Promote forest restoration and fuels reduction in fire-adapted forests like the Sierra Nevada, through controlled burning and ecological thinning

-Invest in programs statewide that promote fire resilient communities by directing growth away from high fire risk zones and creating options - including both fire-hardening and relocation - for people already in harm's way
+Invest in policies and programs that promote fire resilient communities by directing growth away from high fire risk zones and creating options - including both fire-hardening and relocation - for people already in harm's way